-Taking into account the lack of habitat diversity within the trunk road boundary due to the managed nature of the roadside verge, the proximity of urban development and high traffic density and fast-flowing traffic, it is considered unlikely that any mammal species of conservation importance are associated with permanent habitat or resting places within the area.
+Taking into account the lack of habitat diversity within the trunk road boundary due to the managed nature of the roadside verge, the proximity of urban development and high traffic density and fast-flowing traffic, it is considered unlikely that any mammal species of conservation importance are associated with permanent habitat or resting places within the area of likely construction disturbance.
 As such, a field survey has not been undertaken, and a desktop study has been deemed sufficient for this assessment.

-An 11.79 ha area of ancient (of semi-natural origin) woodland (as recorded on the Ancient Woodland Inventory Scotland) is located approximately 80m south of the scheme, adjacent to the northbound A82 carriageway (Scotland's Environment).
+There are no areas of woodland recorded on the Ancient Woodland Inventory Scotland within 300m of the scheme (Scotland's Environment).